 Warts may sometimes disappear on their own without treatment but often persist for months or even years.
 Warts may sometimes reappear after they seem to have gone on their own or after treatment.

 Because of changes in the body’s immune system during pregnancy, warts may appear for the first time during pregnancy.
-During pregnancy, genital warts can be treated with cryotherapy (freezing).
+During pregnancy, genital warts can be treated with cryotherapy (freezing) or hyfrecation (heat treatment) carried out under local anaesthetic.
 Having genital warts very rarely affects the baby during birth.
 Pregnant women with warts should be reassured that there is very little risk to their baby.
 If you are pregnant you should tell your doctor or nurse.

 How do I catch it?

 The human papilloma virus is easily passed from one person to another through skin-to-skin genital contact.
 This doesn’t need to be penetrative sex (vaginal, anal or oral sex), but could be close genital contact.

 It is not possible to catch HPV from kissing, hugging, sharing towels, swimming pools, toilets or sharing cups, plates or cutlery.